Alejogb1/job-board/blog-data/how-can-i-test-if-a-rails-controller-enforces-https-based-on-the-environment-using-minitest.md

 id: "how-can-i-test-if-a-rails-controller-enforces-https-based-on-the-environment-using-minitest"
 ---

-Alright, let's tackle this.
-I've been down this road myself, several times in fact, and it's a crucial aspect of application security, especially when dealing with sensitive data in production environments.
+Alright,  I've been down this road myself, several times in fact, and it's a crucial aspect of application security, especially when dealing with sensitive data in production environments.
 Ensuring that your rails controllers enforce https based on the environment is not just a best practice, it's essential, and testing it properly via minitest is a worthwhile endeavor.

 Initially, in my early days of development, we had a close call with an application where http was accidentally enabled in production.
 We got away with it, thankfully, but the wake-up call was clear.
 Ever since, rigorous testing of https enforcement has been a non-negotiable part of my workflow.
 What we’re aiming for is to ensure that our controller tests mirror real-world scenarios where different configurations apply based on the environment.